omarwatt/LCD-Characterization-program/README.md

 Package versions, vendor drivers/DLLs, and a complete installation configuration are not bundled.

 ## Limitations and Attribution

-The supplied measurements are steady-state data.
-The report describes voltage-sweep and switching-time routines, but the supplied GUI exposes continuous optical, camera, and spectrometer modes; those additional routines are not present in this file.
-Synchronized switching measurements and the full configured drive range remain unvalidated.
-Raw measurement files are not included.

 Project by **Omar Wattad**, supervised by **Prof. Ibrahim Abdulhalim**, at Ben-Gurion University.